ONLYOFFICE/snap-documentserver/README.md

 ## Installing ONLYOFFICE Document Server using Snapcraft command line tool

-ONLYOFFICE Document Server are available in [Snapcraft store](https://snapcraft.io/onlyoffice-ds) as a snap package.
+ONLYOFFICE Document Server is available in [Snapcraft store](https://snapcraft.io/onlyoffice-ds) as a snap package.
 A snap contains all the dependencies to run the application.
 To use it, all you need is snapd, a system to install and manage snaps.
 Snapd is included into most of modern distributions.
 You only need to either enable or install it.
 See the [official snap project page](https://docs.snapcraft.io/core/install) for the snapd installation instructions.

 For example, to install snapd under Ubuntu you need to run the commands: